-Sr. No. Course Objectives The cours e aims: 1 To learn the Laplace Transform, Inverse Laplace Transform of various functions, its applications.
-2 To understand the concept of Fourier Series, its complex form and enhance the problem solving skills.
-3 To understand the concept of complex variables, C-R equations with applications.
-4 The fundamental knowledge of Trees, Graphs etc. 5 To understand the basic techniques of statistics like correlation, regression, and curve fitting for data analysis, Machine learning, and AI.
+Sr. No. Course Objectives The cours se aims: 1 To familiarize with the Laplace Transform, Inverse Laplace Transform of various functions, and its applications.
+2 To acquaint with the concept of Fourier series, its complex form and enhance the problem solving skills.
+3 To familiarize the concept of complex variables, C-R equations with applications.
+4 The fundamental knowledge of Trees, Graphs etc. 5 To study the basic techniques of statistics like correlation, regression and curve fitting for data analysis, Machine learning and AI.
 6 To understand some advanced topics of probability, random variables with their distributions and expectations.

-Sr. No. Course Outcomes Cognitive levels of attainment as per Bloom's Taxonomy On suce cessful completion, of course, learner/student will be able to: 1 Understand the concept of Laplace transform and its application to solve the L1, L2 real integrals in engineering problems.
-2 Understand the concept of inverse Laplace transform of various functions L1, L2 and its applications in engineering problems.
-3 Expand the periodic function by using the Fourier series for real-life L1, L2, L3 problems and complex engineering problems.
-4 Understand complex variable theory, application of harmonic conjugate to L1, L2, L3 get orthogonal trajectories and analytic functions.
-5 Apply the concept of Correlation and Regression to the engineering L2, L3 problems in data science, machine learning, and AI.
-6 Understand the concepts of probability and expectation for getting the spread L1, L2 of the data and distribution of probabilities.
+Sr. No. On succ On successful completion, of course, learner/student will be able to: 1 Apply the concept of Laplace transform to solve the real integrals in engineering problems.
+L1, L2 2 Apply the concept of inverse Laplace transform of various functions in engineering problems.
+L1, L2

+3 Expand the periodic function by using Fourier series for real life problems and L1, L2, L3 complex engineering problems.
+4 Find orthogonal trajectories and analytic function by using basic concepts of L1, L2, L3 complex variable theory.
+5 Apply the concept of Correlation and Regression to the engineering L2, L3 problems in data science, machine learning and AI.
+6 Illustrate understanding of the concepts of probability and expectation for L1, L2 getting the spread of the data and distribution of probabilities.